springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 before: 1
 ```

-A `CatsRepository` is autowired into the `CatsRepositoryTests` class through constructor injection.
+A `CatsRepository` is autowired into the `CatsRepositoryTests` class through field injection.
 The `CatsRepository` receives an EntityManager in the form of TestEntityManager.
 Thus, it is easy to isolate failure if the repository fails a test that is not caused by the EntityManager.
 The resulting test case is a straightforward save-and-find through the repository methods.

 See the repository test in context: